loan against property emi calculator

 Loan-to-Value (LTV) is a financial metric that represents the ratio between the amount of a loan and the appraised value or purchase price of the asset being financed.
 LTV is commonly used in real estate and mortgage lending, but it can also be applied to other types of loans, such as auto loans.

-Lenders use LTV as a way to assess risk when making a loan, since the higher the loan-to-value ratio, the greater the risk to the lender.
+Lenders use LTV to assess risk when making a loan, since the higher the loan-to-value ratio, the greater the risk to the lender.
 A high loan-to-value ratio indicates that the borrower has less equity in the asset, which means that they may be more likely to default on the loan if the value of the asset decreases.
 As a result, lenders may charge higher interest rates or require additional collateral or insurance to mitigate their risk.

 The formula for calculating the Loan to Value (LTV) ratio for a Loan Against Property (LAP) is: